asylumexp/CTF-23/README.md

 # CTF-23
-The 2023 GameFrame CTF Winners!
+The 2022 AND 2023 GameFrame CTF Winners!